Predictions of a simple parametric model of hierarchical black hole mergers: Model assumptions

-Our model also assumes that mutli-body interactions play a negligible role in ejecting BHs and altering the fraction of BHs that are retained.
+The {\tt SPHM} also assumes that mutli-body interactions play a negligible role in ejecting BHs and altering the fraction of BHs that are retained.
+Dynamical ejection is an important effect in clusters with low escape speeds such as young star clusters \citep{Banerjee2010mnras} and GCs.
+For example, simulations of Milky Way type GCs ($V_{\rm esc} \sim 30$ km/s) found that roughly $\sim50\%$ of cluster BBHs merge \emph{after} being ejected from the cluster by dynamical 3-body interactions (see Sec.~9.1 of \citealt{Kremer:2019iul}).
+However, GCs are more massive at their birth \citep{Webb2015MNRAS} and would have retained most of their BBHs.
+Additionally, \citet{Miller:2008yw} and \citet{Antonini:2016gqe} argued that dynamical ejections in NSCs can be safely ignored due to their larger escape speeds (see also \citealt{Antonini:2018auk}; at present day the GCs have escape speeds $\sim2-180$ km/s, whereas the NSCs have escape speeds $\sim10-1000$ km/s).
+For astrophysical environments that facilitate hierarchical mergers (those with $V_{\rm esc}\ge200$ km/s; \citealt{Mahapatra:2021hme}), ignoring dynamical ejections is a reasonable assumption.
 The position of the BBH within the cluster, along with any sinking due to dynamical friction, are likewise ignored.
 Inclusion of these effects will reduce the efficiency of hierarchical mergers; hence our estimates should be seen as upper limits.

-We consider three values of $\beta$: 1.08 (inferred from the GWTC-3 population, \citealt{GWTC-3-pop}), 0, and $-1$.
-Choosing $\beta>0$ favors the formation of comparable-mass binaries; $\beta<0$ favors the formation of asymmetric binaries; $\beta=0$ corresponds to random pairing \citep{Kouwenhoven:2008zb}.
-We choose $\beta=-1$ as a representative value for the asymmetric binary formation case (although this choice is somewhat ad-hoc).

-Dynamical interactions in dense clusters produce more equal-mass mergers (see Sec.~IVB and Fig.~9 of \citealt{Rodriguez2016}).
-For binary-single and binary-binary encounters in dense clusters, binaries are prone to exchanging components, preferentially expelling less-massive components in favor of more massive companions \citep{Sigurdsson1993Nature}.
-Binaries merging in AGN disks typically have lower mass ratios (see Fig.~3 of \citealt{Yang:2019okq}, and Figs.~3 \& 5 of \citealt{Li:2022gul}) as migration traps within AGN disks give rise to random pairing and hence more unequal-mass binaries~\citep{McKernan2012MNRAS, Bellovary:2015ifg}.
-Our choices of $\beta$ cover these two different types of dynamical interactions.
-The values $\alpha=3.4$ and $\beta=1.08$ are inferred from the GWTC-3 BBH population when analyzed with the Power-law + Peak mass model \citep{GWTC-3-pop}.